-Want the luxurious red sauce in the dish, plus the delicious combination of meat and vegetables?
+Want the luxurious red sauce in the dish plus the delicious combination of meat and vegetables?
 Then Puchero is one of the answers.
-Puchero or Pochero is a Spanish word for the stewpot, which means to cook in a pot.
-This dish is trendy in Spanish-influenced countries like the Philippines and South America.
+Puchero or Pochero is a Spanish word for stew pot which means to cook in a pot.
+This dish is very popular for Spanish-influenced countries like the Philippines and South America.

-The Philippines inherited Pochero from the Spaniards like the Menudo, Afritada, and Caldereta.
-Recipes like this are often served on different kinds of occasions in the Philippines but can be cooked for simple family dinner or have something to serve with guests at home.
+Pochero was inherited by the Philippines from the Spaniards like the Menudo, Afritada and Caldereta.
+This dish is often served in different kinds of occasions in the Philippines but can be cooked for simple family dinner or just have something to serve with guests at home.

-Pochero can be cooked with either beef, pork, or chicken meat and has many different ways of cooking, so you can choose which is most suitable for you and enjoy recipes like this at the convenience of your very own home.
-We will discuss later all about that, but today let us focus on Pocherong Manok.
+Pochero can be cooked with either beef, pork or chicken meat and has a lot of different ways in cooking so you can choose which is best for you and enjoy the dish at the convenience of your very own home.
+We will discuss later all about that, but today let us focus with Pocherong Manok.

-Chicken Pochero is a version of pochero but uses chicken meat.
+Pocherong Manok is a version of pochero but uses chicken meat.
 The chicken meat is cooked or stewed in a pot with tomato sauce and vegetables with saging saba.
-The saging na saba is a type of banana, making the Chicken Pochero a little sweet and more Filipino-style.
+The saging saba is a type of a banana and this makes the Pocherong Manok a little sweet and more Filipino-style.

-Chicken Pochero also makes vegetables like cabbage, Baguio beans, and cabbage0.
+Pocherong Manok also does make up vegetables like cabbage, Baguio beans, and pechay.

 Some also add potato to make the dish more satisfying.
-Garbanzos and chorizos are an option.
-You can skip them if you do not prefer them.
+Garbanzos and chorizos are an option, but it can be skipped if you do not prefer them.

-Chicken Pochero has ample nutrients needed by the body as it contains meat for protein and vegetables and tomato sauce for Vitamins and lycopene.
-This also makes an appealing dish for kids because of its delectable color and its delicious creamy sauce.
-Its richness and completeness make Chicken Pochero a definite must-try!
+Pocherong Manok has ample nutrients needed by the body as it contains meat for protein and vegetables and tomato sauce for Vitamins and lycopene.
+This also makes an appealing dish for kids because of its appetizing color and its delicious creamy sauce.
+Its richness and completeness make Pocherong Manok a definite must-try!

 Ways To Cook Chicken Pochero